 Here are some quick and practical advices on how to book these two museums.
 Reservations can be made easily before arriving in Florence, through the official website.
 In this way you’ll get to choose the day and the time of your visit.
 The same website allows to book also all other state museums, that are part of the Polo Museale Fiorentino: Bargello museum, Medici Chapels, San Marco museum, Opificio delle Pietre Dure, Archaeological Museum, Boboli Gardens, Palatina Gallery and Modern Art Gallery at Palazzo Pitti.
 The reservation's cost is different from one museum to the other.

 You’ll save a lot of time, and in Florence there is so much to see!
 Just remember that the Uffizi and Accedemia Galleries are closed on Monday.
-Luckly, Around Tuscany has prepared for us a list of things to do in Florence on a Monday.
+Luckly, we have prepared a list of things to do in Florence on a Monday.